 Prune out all dead, diseased and damage branches from late winter until early spring.
 Also prune out any crossing branches and water sprouts.

 Bleeders: A group of trees generally not recommended for early spring pruning are known as “bleeders”.
 These are better pruned in summer when they are in full leaf.
-During late winter to early spring the sap is rising, and will “bleed” from open wounds.
+During late winter to early spring the sap is rising and will “bleed” from open wounds.
 This does not harm to the tree but can make for an unsightly and sticky mess.
 Maple is the most common and famous in this group of trees, which also includes birch, beech, oaks, Walnuts, lindens, and elms.
 NOTE: Oaks are an exception to summer pruning.
-They are highly vulnerable to oak wilt, a devastating disease that can be spread through disease spores carried on the bodies of sap beetles as they feed from tree to tree.
+They are highly vulnerable to oak wilt, a devastating fungal disease that can be spread through disease spores carried on the bodies of sap beetles as they feed from tree to tree.
 These sap beetles are attracted to fresh wounds.
-Prune your oaks in the winter.
+Prune your oaks when they are dormant.

 Spring Flowering Trees and Shrubs:

 Should be pruned shortly after the flowers begin to fade.
 Removing spent blooms (dead heading) helps to redirect the plants energy into making bigger and plumper blooms for next season, rather than using that energy for seed production.
-Examples of spring flowering shrubs include: forsythia, flowering quince, lilac, Rhododendron, azalea, beauty bush, mock orange, red bud, flowering dogwood, firethorn, Japanese snowball, magnolia, viburnum, honey suckle, and others.
+Examples of spring flowering shrubs include forsythia, flowering quince, lilac, Rhododendron, azalea, beauty bush, mock orange, red bud, flowering dogwood, firethorn, Japanese snowball, magnolia, some viburnum sp., honey suckle, and others.

 Summer Flowering Trees and Shrubs: